AarushThapa/lotusLicense/README.md

-# lotusLicense is an AI application developed with Django framework.
+# LotusLicense is an AI application developed with Django framework.
 AI: CNN (deep learning)
 framework: Django
 lanauge: Python
+frontend: bootstrap

 Capability:
 Scan the live einvroment and recognize the number plate of the vehicle